azizurice/DevOpsTools/README.md

  ### SonarQube
  [SonarQube](https://www.sonarqube.org/) is an open-source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.

+ ### PMD

+ ### Checkstyle
+ [Checkstyle](https://github.com/checkstyle/checkstyle) is a static code analysis tool for checking if Java source code complies with coding rules.
+This tool is fully configurable to your preferences such as [Sun Code Conventions](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html) or [Google Java Style](https://checkstyle.sourceforge.io/reports/google-java-style.html).

+ ### FindBugs

+ ### Codacy